open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/nuscenes.md

 ### Vision-Based Methods

+1. Monocular-based
+  In the NuScenes dataset, for multi-view images, this paradigm usually involves detecting and outputting 3D object detection results separately for each image, and then obtaining the final detection results through post-processing (such as NMS).
+Essentially, it directly extends monocular 3D detection to multi-view settings.
 A typical training pipeline of image-based monocular 3D detection on nuScenes is as below.

 ```python
 train_pipeline = [